Wildlife Commentary Spoof

 This gag is pretty versatile but there are some elements particularly associated with it.

 - Set-up: It often begins with one character sneaking up "unsuspectingly" on another, usually hiding behind a bush and possibly wearing some sort of safari or Adventurer Outfit, completely in khaki if they want to be really authentic (and/or imitate Steve Irwin).
-The character then begins to commentate as if he were a scientist observing a rare creature, often noting "this is the rare [insert name/stereotype/other gag of person]".
+The character then begins to commentate as if he were a scientist observing a rare creature, often noting "this is the rare [insert name/stereotype/other gag of person] in its natural habitat".
 Speech is in the same volume level as golf commentary, so as not to disturb the "creature" being observed.

 - Voice: Often the 'documentarian' will affect an accent of the wildlife adventurer or commentator of their choice.
 Popular English language examples are David Attenborough's soft, clipped British Accent ("Hee-re, in the Amazonian rainforest..."); the iconic Awesome Aussie Steve Irwin's easily recognizable Australian Accent ("Crikey!
 She's a beauty!"); Jacques Cousteau's famous French accent; and recently, imitating the voice of Morgan Freeman, due to the popularity of the March Of The Penguins documentary.